lhydave/lego-ne/README.md

 make
 ```

-If the build is successful, you will see a `legone` executable in the root directory.
+If the build is successful, you will see a `compiler` executable in the root directory.
 You can also run the following command to clean the build:

 ```bash
 make clean